People have a lot of opinions about money.

 If you "must" finance a car, check out something in the $5,000-$15,000 range and try to finance it in half the time (three years).
 But to my mind, you can get a car for a few thousand dollars, and you may be surprised how long it can last.

 How to Get Out of the Trap

 What can you do instead?
 Trade in your car for a less expensive one and cut your car payment in half.
-If you traded in your $30,000 vehicle for one that cost half as much, you’d already owe $15,000 less.
-Do that first.
+If you traded in your $30,000 vehicle for one that cost half as much, you'd already owe $15,000 less.
+Consider doing that first.
 Then pay extra on your loan.
 Once your car is paid off, keep saving the amount you used to spend on your car payment so you can pay cash for your next vehicle.

 The next time you’re shopping for a new vehicle, ask yourself: Do you want to drive an impressive car, or do you want to be a millionaire?

 I guess you already know what I chose.